How Domain Protection became an agent inside GoDaddy Airo

 *All numbers from controlled A/B experiments run by GoDaddy's analytics team

-design principles.
+guiding principles.

 What guided every